-For the stimulation period, the temporal evolution of the cumulative seismic moment release is discussed by Kwiatek et al. (2019).
-Here, we show the temporal evolution of the cumulative seismic moment (CM0) release for a time period of 30 days during the post-stimulation period and compare it with the evolution before shut-in of injection.
-During the first two days of the post-stimulation period, the increase of CM0 was similar to the first two days of stimulation phases P1-P5 (Fig. 4).
-Shortly after bleed-off, the CM0 rapidly increased due to the three 230 MW ≥ 1 events (Fig. 2).
-Thereafter, the increase of post-stimulation moment release was substantially less compared to a similar time period during P1-P5.
-Only two single events occurred with MW ≥ 1 during day 17, seemingly triggered by post-stimulation engineering operations in the well.
+For the stimulation period, the temporal evolution of the cumulative seismic moment (CM0) release is discussed by Kwiatek et al. (2019).
+Here, we show the temporal evolution of the cumulative seismic moment release for a time period of 30 d during the post-stimulation period and compare it with the evolution before the shut-in of injection.
+During the first 2 d of the post-stimulation period, the increase in CM0 was similar to the first 2 d of stimulation phases P1-P5 (Fig. 4).
+Shortly after bleed-off, the CM0 rapidly increased due to the three $M{\rm w} \ge 1$ events (Fig. 2).
+Thereafter, the increase in post-stimulation moment release was substantially less compared to a similar time period during P1-P5.
+Only two single events occurred with $M{\rm w} \ge 1$ during day 17, seemingly triggered by post-stimulation engineering operations in the well.

-The temporal evolution of the CM0 separated for each hypocenter cluster, marked in Fig. 3b, is shown in Fig. 5.
-For the upper cluster, the increase in the CM0 is visibly larger for the stimulation phase P1 than for the other phases.
-For stimulation phase P2, a substantial increase in CM0 occurred between day 4 and 5.
-For the central hypocenter cluster, a substantial increase in the CM0 is visible for stimulation phase P2, P4 and P5 at the beginning of day 3 and also for P1 and P4 during day 6.
-For both upper and central clusters, the post-stimulation CM0 is substantially smaller compared to that from injection (Fig. 5a-b).
-The CM0 during post-stimulation in bottom cluster is similar to P2-P5 within the first two days and afterwards lower than P2-P5.
-Inevitably, the bottom cluster that hosts the majority of the seismic activity also displays the highest CM0 (Fig. S2).
-We note that the slopes of the CM0 evolution are similar for the upper and central cluster, but steeper for the bottom cluster (Fig. S2).
+The temporal evolution of the $CM_0$ separated for each hypocenter cluster, marked in Fig. 3b, is shown in Fig. 5.
+For the upper cluster, the increase in the $CM_0$ is visibly larger for the stimulation phase P1 than for the other phases.
+For stimulation phase P2, a substantial increase in $CM_0$ occurred between days 4 and 5.
+For the central hypocenter cluster, a substantial increase in the $CM_0$ is visible for stimulation phases P2, P4, and P5 at the beginning of day 3 and also for P1 and P4 during day 6.
+For both upper and central clusters, the post-stimulation $CM_0$ is substantially smaller compared to that from injection (Fig. 5a-b).
+The $CM_0$ during post-stimulation in the bottom cluster is similar to P2-P5 within the first 2 d and afterwards lower than P2-P5.
+Inevitably, the bottom cluster that hosts the majority of the seismic activity also displays the highest $CM_0$ (Fig. S2).
+We note that the slopes of the $CM_0$ evolution are similar for the upper and central cluster but steeper for the bottom cluster (Fig. S2).